-The following guidance should be considered when communicating with a person face-to-face:
+The guidance below should be considered when communicating with a person face-to-face.

 Wear a badge